Sunday 14 October and Monday 15 October 2012

 Highlights: Surviving 48 hours on the road, Airport Lounges, QANTAS business class fun and pyjamas

 A very long 2 days with 4 flights, 4 airlines, 5 countries and over 8,800 miles to get to Reykjavik, Iceland from Bangkok going via Singapore, Frankfurt and finally London.
-I managed to survive the trip relatively okay, helped by 3 of the flights being in business class and having access to 3 airline lounges during this ‘challenge’.
-Most importantly my bag made it as well 🙂
+I somehow managed to survive the trip relatively okay, helped by 3 of the flights being in business class and having access to 3 airline lounges during this transportation ‘challenge’.
+Most importantly my bag made it to the final destination as well 🙂

 1. Bangkok, Thailand